matiszach/university-projects/low-level-programming/nand-gates/README.md

 ## Description

-This project is a dynamically loaded C library which implements the functionality of creating logic circuits with NAND gates.
+This project is a dynamically loaded C library that implements the functionality of creating logic circuits with NAND gates.

 The library provides following functions:
 #### `nand_t * nand_new(unsigned n);`
 - Creates a new `NAND` gate with `n` inputs and `1` output.